 The 6538 QTOF is an ultrahigh resolution mass analyzer that can be operated in high-resolution or high dynamic range modes.
 When interfaced with the 1290 ultrahigh pressure HPLC this system is ideal for quantitative analysis of complex metabolite extracts.
 Metabolomics data analysis is supported by XCMS, metaXCMS, MassHunter and MassProfilerPro software packages, and the METLIN database.

 Agilent 7800 Inductively Coupled Plasma

 The Agilent 7800 ICP-MS is used for the quantitative analysis of metals in liquid samples.
-In addition, it can be coupled with HPLC for metal speciation (currently mercury and arsenic speciation methods).
+In addition, it can be coupled with HPLC for metal speciation.
 An ESL NWR193 laser ablation system is available for metal profiling from surfaces, and metal imaging.

 Bruker micrOTOF with Agilent 1290 UHPLC

 The micrOTOF is an ESI instrument with a time-of-flight (TOF) detector.
 The ESI source is a "gentle" ionization method, which makes it possible to analyze extremely large molecules such as proteins.
 The TOF mass analyzer gives high mass accuracy (<5 ppm) and resolution (10,000) for confirmation of molecular formula and accurate protein/peptide fragment assignment.
 The Agilent 1290 UHPLC delivers solvent flow rates between 10 microliters and 1000 microliters per minute, appropriate for typical analytical HPLC analyses as well as rapid high-performance UHPLC protocols.
 The micrOTOF is regularly used for evaluating recombinant proteins, providing accurate mass for novel organic synthesis products, quantitation of known metabolites, and for biophysical studies such as hydrogen-deuterium exchange of proteins.